-Laser Safety actively supports all staff, faculty, and residents with the use of lasers at UT Southwestern University Hospitals, Children’s Medical Center Dallas, Parkland Memorial Hospital, and the VA North Texas Health Care System.
-The Laser Safety staff evaluates recommendations for the purchase, maintenance, repair, documentation, registration, utilization, disposal, and administration of all medical lasers.
+Laser Safety regulates all staff, faculty, and residents who use lasers at UT Southwestern University Hospitals, Children’s Medical Center Dallas, Parkland Memorial Hospital, and the VA North Texas Health Care System.
+Laser Safety staff evaluates recommendations for the purchase, maintenance, repair, documentation, registration, utilization, disposal, and administration of all medical lasers.